 Step 9 – Documentation

 Upon successful completion of Steps 7 and 8, the candidate is required to complete documents pertinent to the on-boarding process to prepare for a training start date.
 Please note you are responsible for maintaining an acceptable Driver’s Abstract (a driver record search will be conducted prior to the commencement of your training date).

 Step 10 – Training date confirmation/start of employment

 Following step 9, you are contacted by HR staff with a training date (your first day of employment) and an assigned work location two weeks prior to your start date.
 Please note that an offer of employment is conditional upon successful completion of mandatory training to become a Transit Operator.
 Training varies in length depending on mode.
-Bus Training is 25 days, Streetcar Training is 32 days and Subway Training is 27 days.
+Bus Training is 25 days, Streetcar Training is 32 days, Subway Training is 27 days and Wheel-Trans Training is 30 days.
 Please note modes cannot be selected by the candidate and placement is based on business needs and requirements.